opensearch-project/opensearch-build/DEVELOPER_GUIDE.md

 - To run a specific test case, run `./gradlew test -info -tests=TestCaseClassName`

 #### Tests for jenkins job
-All jenkins jobs should have a test case associated with it.
+Each jenkins job should have a test case associated with it.
 Eg: [TestSignStandaloneArtifactsJob.groovy](tests/jenkins/TestSignStandaloneArtifactsJob.groovy)
 - Save the regression file for the `jenkins-job` in `tests/jenkins/jenkinsjob-regression-files/<job-name>/<job-filename>`
 - All tests for jenkins job should extend [BuildPipelineTest.groovy](tests/jenkins/BuildPipelineTest.groovy)